alibaba/xquic/docs/API.md

 typedef void (*xqc_save_string_pt)(const char *data, size_t data_len, void *conn_user_data);
 typedef xqc_save_string_pt xqc_save_trans_param_pt;
 ```
 QUIC transport parameter callback function, will be triggered on receving server's Transport Parameters in Encrypted Extensions.
-Application shall save the data from this callback function to device, and can use the restored data in furture connction to take advantage of resumption and 0-RTT futures.
+Application shall save the data from this callback function to device, and can use the restored data in future connction to take advantage of resumption and 0-RTT feature.
-xquic defines its own formation of transport parameters, which is also human-readable.
+xquic defines its own format of transport parameters, which is also human-readable.

 This callback function is strongly adviced for client.